Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab3.md

 (prelab-3)=
-# Pre-Lab 3: Improving the Robustness of Simulation (Read)
+# Pre-Lab 3: Validity and Verification in Simulation Models (Read)

 Now that this text has covered a substantial amount of theory, it is important for the reader to consider malignant patterns and robustness